-If you have any concerns regarding the safety or welfare of a child you can speak to:

-Felicity Wall or Jean Oehlrich
+If you have any concerns regarding the safety or welfare of a child or young person please speak to Felicity Wall or Vicky Bell.

-If you have any concerns regarding the safety or welfare of a vulnerable adult you can speak to:
+Concerns regarding the safety or welfare of an adult at risk please speak to Felicity Wall or June Barker.

-Ian Vygus or June Barker

-They have been appointed by the leadership to respond to any safeguarding concerns.
+Our Safeguarding Officers have been appointed by the leadership to respond to any safeguarding concerns.

-Signed Date
+Signed